The Farndale Story

 The First Family Tree

-A possible model which relies on extensive medieval evidence, to suggest the most likely family tree of our earliest ancestors
+A model which relies on extensive medieval evidence, to suggest the most probable family tree of the earliest ancestors of the Farndales

 Pickering Parish Church